dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mongo-app.md

    The preceding `BookstoreDatabaseSettings` class is used to store the *appsettings.json* file's `BookstoreDatabaseSettings` property values.
 The JSON and C# property names are named identically to ease the mapping process.

-1. Add the following highlighted code to `Startup.ConfigureServices`:
+1. Add the following highlighted code to `Startup.ConfigureServices` located in `Startup.cs`:

    [!code-csharp[](first-mongo-app/samples_snapshot/3.x/SampleApp/Startup.ConfigureServices.AddDbSettings.cs?highlight=3-7)]